martinwbailey/hydra/README.md

 # Using Hydra, a personal experience

 I have built pure Hydra api applications, plus used hydra as internal hypermedia representations for applications that use HTML as their primary content type.
 Since all the view models are Hydra compliant, then the the HTML applications all have a full JSON-LD interface for all operations by default when content negotiating application/json.
-Once I had 3 systems using the same API interface then integration between these systems because trivial.
+Once I had 3 systems using the same API interface then integration between these systems became trivial.

 The approach of brining the hypermedia constraints further into the application stack reduces impedance between application semantics and hypermedia semantics.
 This is hugely advantageous when binding HTML in the view engines.